FRRouting/frr/doc/user/bfd.rst

 Bidirectional Forwarding Detection
 **********************************

-:abbr:`BFD` stands for Bidirectional Forwarding Detection and it is described and extended by the following RFCs:
+:abbr:`BFD (Bidirectional Forwarding Detection)` stands for Bidirectional Forwarding Detection and it is described and extended by the following RFCs:

 * :rfc:`5880`
 * :rfc:`5881`